kristianp335/BootsOpticianConnect/replit.md

 This project delivers a comprehensive Liferay fragment collection to recreate Boots Optician partner portal.
 It provides modular, configurable, and responsive dashboard components such as header with left-sliding navigation, dashboard widgets, training modules, performance analytics, and case management tools.
 The goal is to ensure easy content editing, deployment, and adherence to Boots' branding guidelines using Liferay's Classic theme.

 ## User Preferences
-- Use simple, everyday language for communication
+- Use simple, everyday language for communication (preferred communication style)
 - Focus on practical implementation over technical details
 - Ensure all fragments are properly editable via Liferay's inline editing system
+- Work independently for extended periods without constant check-ins
+- Document all architectural decisions and changes with dates

 ## Project Architecture